BarclayII/AIMv6/lab4-physical-memory-allocation/tutorial4.markdown

 processors.
 Although hardware damage won't happen any more on modern processors, multiple matching entries may still cause undefined behavior, and therefore should be avoided.

+In MSIM, having multiple matching entries in a TLB would make the processor fall back to use the generic handler when a TLB exception occur.

+Loongson processor manual states that the behavior is undefined in such situation.

 ### TLB refill exceptions